 Always listen to your body.
 Look after your body because running and associated health benefits only work if you are consistent.

 8. JOY AND ENJOY THE RUN

 Remember this is something to enjoy and maintain your joy.
 If this is not enjoyable for you, then do something else.
-I love this and enjoy being able to do this because in my normal life routine this would never be possible.
+I love this and enjoy being able to do this because, in my normal life routine, this would never be possible.

-Sport and moving your body should be something to keep you fit and healthy.
+Sporting and moving your body should be something to keep you fit and healthy.
 Find what you love to do and do that.

 For me, it is running every day but I have friends and family members who prefer to walk or cycle.